Litho Lam Printing vs. Digital Printing for Retail Packaging

-When it comes to retail, quality counts.
-Brands understand that in the retail environment, consumers will be face-to-face with their product packaging, whether it’s a corrugated box or a point-of-purchase display.
-Print quality and graphic elements are highly important in this competitive environment.
+When it comes to retail packaging, quality counts.
+Brands recognize that in this fiercely competitive environment, consumers directly engage with their product packaging, be it a corrugated box or a point-of-purchase display.
+Consequently, both print quality and graphic elements are highly important.

-Traditionally, the go-to print solution for retail packaging applications has been litho lamination (litho lam).
-That’s because this method offers fine detail in full color across various mediums.
-In particular, litho lam shines in corrugated packaging and retail displays because it offers an impressive shelf-ready finish.
-Until recently, litho has been the only print method available to deliver this level of quality for high-volume runs.
+Traditionally, litho lamination (litho lam) has been the go-to print solution for retail packaging due to its ability to provide fine detail in full color across various mediums.
+Litho lam shines in corrugated packaging and retail displays because it offers an impressive shelf-ready finish.
+Until recently, litho lam has been the only print method available to deliver this level of quality in high volume.

-However, thanks to innovations in digital print, particularly with the HP PageWide C500 press, digitally printed packaging can now compete with litho lam in the retail landscape in both print quality and scale.
+However, thanks to innovations in digital print, particularly with the HP PageWide C500 pressdigitally printed packaging can now compete with litho laminated packaging in the retail landscape in both print quality and scale.

 Offset lithography is based on the concept that oil and water repel one another.
 Lithographic presses utilize two print plates, a positive and a negative, to transfer high-quality color graphics onto a suitable substrate.